About Me

 I primarily teach applied statistics and quantitative methods courses and short workshops on advanced quantitative methods.
 I teach Statistical Horizons/Code Horizons seminars on categorical data analysis, data visualization using Stata, missing data using Stata (coming soon), and Stata programming (coming soon)

-I teach semester-long graduate courses on categorical data analysis, experimental design, latent variable modeling, and social psychology.
+I teach semester-long graduate courses on categorical data analysis, data visualization, experimental design, latent variable modeling, and social psychology.
 I also teach one and two-day workshops on data visualization (in Stata and R), survey design, analysis with missing data, workflow practices for reproducible research, statistical programming in Stata, survey experiments, and on advice for teaching methodology courses.
-The materials for these courses and workshops are freely available under the Teaching tab.
+The materials for these courses and workshops are freely available at the links above and under the Teaching tab.

 Contact Information